 - A monthly distribution

-- A distribution in some point in time
+- A distribution at some specific point in time

 Keep in mind that the possibility of distribution of trust assets to beneficiaries might not be the same in every trust – some trust authorize distribution to beneficiaries, some do not.
 You would have to have an attorney read the trust document to find out for sure, presuming that the trust document is not unclear (as some are).
 Some beneficiaries are entitled to distribution of assets, some are entitled only to distribution of income, and some are not entitled to any distribution, possibly for a long time.
 Some beneficiaries are not entitled to any distribution at all, such as contingent beneficiaries.